abinit/pseudo_dojo/pseudo_dojo/pseudos/ONCVPSP-PBE-PDv0.3/README.md

   * As.in:
     Version with d frozen.

-  * As-d: Default version with d electrons in valence.
+  * As-d.in: Default version with d electrons in valence.
 Recommended for GS applications.

-  * As-spd-high has good logders but it's hard
+  * As-spd-high.in has good logders but it's hard

 ## Se